evanshortiss/env-var/README.md

 Contributions are welcomed.
 If you'd like to discuss an idea open an issue, or a PR with an initial implementation.

-If you want to add a new global accessor, it's easy.
-Add a file to `lib/accessors`, with the name of the type e.g add a file named `number-zero.js` into that folder and populate it with code following this structure:
+If you want to add a new global accessor add a file to `lib/accessors`, with the name of the type e.g add a file named `number-zero.js` into that folder and populate it with code following this structure:

 ```js
 /**